onedata/onedata-documentation/docs/user-guide/shares.md

 ![Public Share view](../../images/user-guide/shares/sharing-public-files.png#screenshot)

 Users can simply browse these files, in a read-only manner.
-You can additionally restrict access to some files inside the Share by changing the permissions of files in the file browser:
+Access to specific files can be also restricted inside the Share by modifying the following [permissions](./data.md#data-access-control) of files in the file browser:

 * changing POSIX **Other** *(anonymous)* **Read** and **Execute** flag,
 * or setting ACL permissions for a special **ANONYMOUS** user class.

-See [this](./data.md#data-access-control) chapter for more details.
+You can do it by navigating to the **Data > *Space name* > Files** view and choosing **Permissions** from the context menu for the file or directory to which you want to restrict access.
+For more information about the web file browser permissions view, refer to [this page](./web-file-browser.md#permissions).

 ::: tip NOTE
 Although there is a POSIX **Other — Write** flag and modification permissions